Js: Email Obsfrustration

 The form need some validations as we need an email address and a key from 0 to 255.
 You can check the full source code below.

-In order to verify the address we use this function that returns true
+In order to verify the address we use this function that returns true or false when an address is passed to it.

 const validEmail = email => {